Delayed Injuries After a Car Accident (Illinois) | Symptoms, Steps, and Proof Tips

 What if my X-rays are “normal”?

 That can happen with soft-tissue injuries.
-X-rays are great for bones, but muscle and ligament injuries may not show clearly.
+X-rays are great for bones, but muscle and ligament injuries may not show clearly on early imaging.
 Your provider may use a physical exam and your symptoms to guide care.
+A “normal” X-ray does not mean nothing is wrong, it’s one reason consistent follow-up visits and a simple symptom journal matter so much when documenting how the injury actually affects you.

 Can I still have a claim if my symptoms started later?